 I only spent $1 on candles for this Christmas tree candle holder project!
 I had everything else on hand including the spray paint.

 If you make this Christmas candle holders project, let me know in the comments.
+I’d also love for you to check out the following holiday posts I think you’ll love.
 Merry Christmas and Happy Holidays!